RafqaHaddad1/DesignPatterns/README.md

    - Combine multiple behaviors using decorators.
    - Divide monolithic classes into smaller ones.

-Remember, the Decorator pattern enhances flexibility and maintains a clean structure! 😊
+Remember, the Decorator pattern enhances flexibility and maintains a clean structure!

 ---------------------------------------
 ### E. Facade

 ---------------------------------------
 The **Facade** design pattern provides a simplified interface to a complex system of classes, libraries, or frameworks.
 It hides the underlying complexities and offers an easier way to access functionalities.

-Here's a summary:
+**Purpose**:

- **Purpose**: To provide a straightforward interface for a complex subsystem.
+    To provide a straightforward interface for a complex subsystem.

+**Example**:
-**Example**: Imagine a computer with operations like `startCPU()`, `loadRAM()`, and `readDisk()`.
+   - Imagine a computer with operations like `startCPU()`, `loadRAM()`, and `readDisk()`.
 A `ComputerFacade` class could offer a single method, `startComputer()`, that encapsulates these operations, making it easier for users to operate the computer without dealing with low-level details.

 **Use Cases**:
     1. **Simplifying API Usage**: Facades can streamline interactions with complex APIs.
 Instead of making multiple API calls, a facade provides a single method that handles all necessary calls.